General Healthcare System and Private Insurance

 The General Healthcare System (GHS) is an independent insurance fund through which clinics, private doctors, pharmacists, laboratories, microbiological laboratories, and physiotherapists will be paid so that they can offer medical care to permanent residents of Cyprus who will be paying contributions to this fund.

 The system’s target is to include all clinics and doctors in Cyprus.
-In reality, however, a large part of the clinics and doctors has not joined the GHS so far (01/2020) being afraid that this will contribute to the downgrading of the quality of their services, creating waiting lists and displeasure to their current patients.
+In reality, however, a large part of the clinics and doctors has not joined the GHS so far (12⁄2020) being afraid that this will contribute to the downgrading of the quality of their services, creating waiting lists and displeasure to their current patients.
+Specifically, few of the largest clinics in Cyprus did not join the system (Ygeia Clinic in Limassol, American Medical Center in Nicosia etc.).
+On the other hand, all private clinics of Paphos decided to become partners of NHS (Evaggelismos, Blue Cross, Iasis etc.)

 We, at Pitsas Insurance, believe that GHS is a mature option for a developed European country.
 Despite this, however, like all national health systems, it is going to face huge problems, particularly regarding the flexibility and effectiveness of the provided services.
 Private insurance for inpatient care must constitute a supplementary tool so that there will be the ability for immediate medical care domestically but also flexibility regarding the option of getting medical care abroad.
 For this reason, we unreservedly propose to all holders of a private insurance contract to keep it.